nrrb/tao-te-ching/62_the_gift_of_the_way/README.md

 So it was honored under heaven.

-UKLG: I think the line of thought throughout the poe has to do with true reward as opposed to dishonorable gain, true giving as opposed to fake goods.
+> **Note** UKLG: I think the line of thought throughout the poe has to do with true reward as opposed to dishonorable gain, true giving as opposed to fake goods.